-1) Rush: initial response when injecting or smoking.
-Can last up to 30 minutes
+1) Rush: initial response, lasts up to 30 minutes

-2) High: feeling aggressively smart or argumentative, intensely focused.
-Can last 4-16 hours
+2) High: feeling aggressively argumentative, lasts 4-16 hours

-3) Binge: uncontrollable urge to maintain the high by smoking/injecting more.
-Can last 3-15 days during which time hyperactivity both mental and physical sets in
+3) Binge: urge to maintain the high by smoking/injecting more.

-4) Tweaking: the binge has reached a ceiling.
+4) Tweaking: the binge has peaked.
 Can experience hallucinations, perceived as dangerous and psychotic.
 The risk for self-harming behaviour is at a high

 5) Crash: The body shuts down and is unable to cope with the drug effects.
 Sleep can last 1-3 days